FHSU Athletic Training Program

 University have the opportunity to be placed with varsity athletics

-requirements.
+of the program.
 Satisfactory completion of the required athletic training

 examination.
 The Kansas Board of Healing Arts recognizes the BOC examination as a route to obtain a license as an athletic trainer, which is required to practice in the State of Kansas.